tortus/refinerycms-slides/readme.md

 ## Usage

-Includes Nivo Slider, but can be used with most slider scripts.
+There aren't any partials or helpers to learn, since every slider is different.
 Typically you will want to do something like this on the template with the slider:

 ```ruby
 ::Refinery::Slides::Slide.active.by_position.each do |slide|